Mark-CLi/Discord_YT_Bot/README.md

      screen -r
      ```

-6. **Setup Cronjob for Scheduled Deletion**
+9. **Setup Cronjob for Scheduled Deletion**
-   - Change directory to where your shell script is located.
+   - Change the directory to where your shell script is located.
    - Edit crontab:
      ```
      crontab -e